Does Peppermint Oil Repel Roaches?

 Application Frequency for Maximum Effectiveness

 Peppermint oil’s scent fades over time, so regular application is necessary.
-For best results, reapply the peppermint oil solution every week or after cleaning the treated areas.
 If you notice increased roach activity, you may need to apply it more frequently.

 Longevity of Peppermint Oil Effects